zama-ai/concrete/docs/execution-analysis/simulation.md

 ```

 {% hint style="warning" %}
-There are some operations which are not supported in simulation yet.
-They will result in compilation failures.
-You can revert to simulation using graph execution using `circuit.graph(...)` instead of `circuit.simulate(...)`, which won't simulate FHE, but it will evaluate the computation graph, which is like simulating the operations without any errors due to FHE.
+Some operations are not yet supported in simulation, resulting in compilation failures.
+In such cases, you can revert to graph execution using `circuit.graph(...)` instead of `circuit.simulate(...)`.
+While this method doesn't simulate FHE, it evaluates the computation graph, allowing you to simulate the operations without FHE-related errors.
 {% endhint %}

-## Overflow Detection in Simulation
+## Overflow detection in simulation

 Overflow can happen during an FHE computation, leading to unexpected behaviors.
 Using simulation can help you detect these events by printing a warning whenever an overflow happens.
 This feature is disabled by default, but you can enable it by setting `detect_overflow_in_simulation=True` during compilation.